lingumd/stock-analysis/README.md

 The advantage of the original code is that the VBA script is shorter and doesn't involve the time it takes to incorporate the tickerIndex variable.

-The disadvantage of the refactored code is that the VBA script is a bit longer and involves the times it take to incorporate the tickerIndex variable, and overall, takes more time to build.
+The disadvantage of the refactored code is that the VBA script is a bit longer and involves the time it take to incorporate the tickerIndex variable, and overall, takes more time to build.